Revisiting MAE pre-training for 3D medical image segmentation: Introduction

-\textbf{P2 - Outdated Backbones:} Many studies develop their SSL method on non-state-of-the-art architectures, e.g., utilizing transformers \citep{wu2024voco, tang2022self, wang2023mis, chen2023masked}.
+\textbf{P2 - Outdated Backbones:} Many studies develop their SSL method on non-state-of-the-art architectures, e.g., utilizing transformers \citep{wu2024voco, tang2022self, wang2023mis, chen2023masked, gu2024self, chaitanya2020contrastive}.
 While transformers are prevalent in the 2D natural imaging domain \citep{dosovitskiy2020image}, recent architectures leveraging attention \citep{vaswani2017attention} have so far not been able to reach state-of-the-art performance in 3D medical segmentation.
 In fact, well-configured 3D U-Net \citep{cciccek20163d, ronneberger2015u} inspired CNNs dominate 3D medical image segmentation, outperforming transformer-based models by a large margin \cite{isensee2024nnu}.
 This underscores the need for SSL methods that can be seamlessly integrated with CNNs to harness their full potential in medical image analysis on downstream tasks.

-\textbf{P3 - Insufficient Evaluation:} Existing methods often lack rigorous evaluation, masking the methods' efficacy (or lack thereof).
-This is represented through: i) Evaluating on too few datasets to show generalization of the pre-training ii) Stacking multiple contributions, e.g., novel architecture with new pre-training, which does not allow one to draw conclusions if the pre-training is effective without the architecture \citep{wang2023mis} iii) Comparing to bad from-scratch baselines, like a badly configured, outdated \cite{cciccek20163d} model instead of a well-configured 3D nnU-Net CNN baseline \citep{isensee2021nnu}. iv) Evaluating their method on seen data they pre-trained on.
+\textbf{P3 - Insufficient Evaluation:} Existing methods often lack rigorous evaluation, masking the methods' efficacy.
+This is represented through: i) Evaluating too few datasets to show generalization of the pre-training \citep{valanarasu2023disruptive, chaitanya2020contrastive} ii) Stacking multiple contributions, e.g., novel architecture with new pre-training, which does not allow one to draw conclusions if the pre-training is effective without the architecture \citep{wang2023mis} iii) Comparing to bad from-scratch baselines, like a badly configured, outdated \citet{cciccek20163d} UNet instead of a well-configured 3D nnU-Net CNN baseline \citep{isensee2021nnu}. iv) Evaluating their method on seen data they pre-trained on.
 We want to emphasize that we do not intend to point fingers, but to raise awareness that evaluation matters and insufficient evaluation can lead to a lack of clarity which methods are the best.
-This observation is similar to the recent study by \citet{isensee2024nnu}, that shows that this is also prevalent in the field of medical image segmentation when training from-scratch.
+This observation is similar to the recent study by \citet{isensee2024nnu}, which shows that this is also prevalent in the field of medical image segmentation when training from scratch.